 Most of us know that NPH broke onto the scene as the loveable kid doctor Doogie Howser, a young genius who aspired to go into medicine after surviving his own brush with death.

-The most prominent lingering memory from the show might be Howser sitting in front of his computer and typing out his outro monologue, a nostalgic favorite that even made an appearance in a HIMYM episode once.
+The most prominent lingering memory from the show might be Howser sitting in front of his computer and typing out his outro monologue.
+This outro is a nostalgic favorite that even made an appearance in a HIMYM episode once.

 3. Harold & Kumar Go To White Castle